TIMBER MILL COMMUNITY PARK

 A lovely new addition to the area, the Timber Mill Community Park is located one mile east of Baudette, north of Highway 11.
 The park encompasses 20 acres of land with 200 feet of frontage along the Rainy River.Timber Mill Community Park is a great place for families who love to play!
 A collection of picnic tables, a picnic shelter, primitive campsites, two ball diamonds, a playground, volleyball and horseshoe courts, and a walking track are available for your enjoyment.
 A newly completed SKATEBOARD PARK was built by area youth and is available during daylight hours.
 A new public access to the Rainy River was opened in the park in 2004.

 Weighing in at 2 tons and measuring 40 feet long, Willie Walleye is definitely in keeping with Minnesota’s Paul Bunyan style proportions!
 He is the biggest lunker ever to be produced in Lake of the Woods and is the mascot for the Walleye Capital of the World.
-He is located on International Drive overlooking the Baudette Bay in Bay Front Park.
+He is located on International Drive overlooking the Baudette Bay.
 Willie made his showbiz debut on June 21, 1959 and is probably the most photographed walleye in the world.
 Willie Walleye Day is an annual celebration held in June in Baudette.
+The park is often home to local events such as fishing tournaments and other celebrations.

 WEIGHT: 9,852 pounds